enrico-dev/enrico/doc/source/methodology/cell_avg.rst

 are non-conformal, but it does report quantitative errors in volume mappings to help the user assess conformity.

 The full-fidelity T/H solvers (Nek5000 and NekRS) are domain-decomposed, and for maximum performance of the T/H solvers, ENRICO allows any domain decomposition.
-On the other hand, the neutronics solvers (OpenMC and SHIFT) are not domain decomposed.
-Hence, a neutronics cell can -- and often does -- span multiple T/H subdomains.
+On the other hand, the neutronics solvers (OpenMC and Shift) are not domain decomposed.
+Hence, a neutronics cell can --- and often does --- span multiple T/H subdomains.
 Accounting for this is an important requirement of the cell-averaged solution transfer scheme.

 :numref:`geom_conform_01` depicts neutronics and T/H geometries that meet the above-mentioned requirements.